 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Construction is expected to begin February 5 and may continue through May, with work at each location taking less than a week.
+Construction will continue this summer and fall, with work at each location taking less than a week.

-Daytime work includes sending a camera into the pipe, cleaning the pipe, and then setting up the bypass service that will provide uninterrupted sewer service.
-In the early evening, the pipe lining begins and extends to the next morning as the new lining hardens in place.
-Then the service laterals to buildings are reinstated and the bypass is removed.
-Crews will generally be at each site for about 2-3 days with a full night of activity lining the pipe.
+Daytime work includes videotaping the pipe, cleaning the pipe, and doing small repairs.
+Crews will also set up the bypass service that will provide uninterrupted sewer service to all buildings.
+In the early evening, the pipe lining work will begin and will extend into the next morning as the new lining hardens in place.
+Then the service laterals to buildings will be reinstated and the bypass will be removed.

-Traffic control areas and bypass set-up will extend beyond the pipe repair locations.
+Traffic control areas and bypass set-up will extend beyond the pipe repair locations, which could affect traffic on neighboring streets slightly.

 The Portland Noise Office granted Environmental Services a Noise Variance to enable the city's contractor to work at night to repair the public sewer pipes for this project.
 Pipe lining work will take place after 6 p.m. and before 7 a.m. to reduce traffic congestion, create a safer work zone, and allow time for the new sewer pipe lining to harden.
-Some setup and pipe cleaning work will occur during the day.
+Some work will occur during the day both before and after the pipe lining.
 The city's contractor may work on weekends as needed.

 To repair the public sewer in the locations shown on the map, the city will employ a process called Cured-in-Place-Pipe Lining (CIPP).
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
 Steam or ultraviolet light inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.